About Erika Davis Designs

 I started off garment making at 17, taught by my mother who worked in tailoring in her youth.
 After I married I decided to go back to college to study fashion and learn more about pattern cutting and couture.
 This then developed into a small business making made to measure bridal and evening wear, with most of my work coming from word of mouth.
-I have always enjoyed garment making, creating something totally individual but the part I enjoy the most is surface decoration and embellishment.
+I have always enjoyed garment making, creating something totally individual but the part I enjoy most is the surface decoration and embellishment.

 After a few years off I decided to return to college, this time to study advanced creative textiles.
 My course tutor introduced me to the local branch of the embroiderers guild, where I met some amazingly talented artists.
 I was also introduced to a whole wealth of new materials, though glass beads have always been a favourite.
 For as long as I can remember I have loved glass in all it's forms and collect perfume bottles and other pieces of handmade glass, on top of my huge stash of beads.

-Allthough I love glass beads, I like to look at other areas of jewellery design and try to incorporate textiles into my peices.
 I enjoy dyeing my own fabrics and thread, and manipulating different fibres to see what happens.
 Sometimes things don't turn out how you expect them to but you can end up with a wonderful piece of artwork just through experimenting with different mediums.

 Polymer clay is another medium I like to work with.
 After struggling to find large colourful focal beads, I decided the only way I could get what I wanted was to start making my own.
 Polymer clay is a fantastic medium for doing this.
-It is available in a huge array of colours and can be mixed to create an even greater pallet or colours.
+It is available in a huge array of colours and can be mixed to create an even greater pallet of colours.
 I love to experiment with different colours and textures, pigment powders, acrylic paints, inks and anything else I can incorporate into polymer clay.

 Through the use of a variety of mediums I hope to make items of jewellery and handbags that are totally original and that the wearer can enjoy for many years.